apate289/Trading/readme.txt

     2. Create a new Angular project by running: ng new angular-python-app --standalone
     3. Change to the project directory: cd angular-python-app
     4. ng build --output-hashing=none
+	5. ng serve
+    6. ng generate component 'component-name' // to create new componenet

 Docker Hub:
 ankitdock133 -> AnkitDoc133